apache/spark/dev/README_RELEASE_AIRFLOW.md

 ## Close the milestone

 Close the milestone on GitHub.
 Create the next one if it hasn't been already (it probably has been).
+Update the new milestone in the [*Currently we are working on* issue](https://github.com/apache/airflow/issues/10176) make sure to update the last updated timestamp as well.

 ## Announce the release on the community slack